Hospitality - sustainable food

-- Local food: by 2030, 70% of our food (by value) will be sourced locally within the UK; (our definition of ‘local’ is taken from the Soil Association Food for Life accreditation).
-We will facilitate the provision of ultra-local produce from growers within a 30-mile radius where possible and viable, and not exceeding excessive cost.
+- Local food: by 2030, 70% of our food (by value) will be sourced locally within the UK (our definition of ‘local’ is taken from the Soil Association Food for Life accreditation).
+We will facilitate the provision of ultra-local produce from growers within a 30-mile radius where possible and financially viable.

-- Vegan and vegetarian food: we have increased vegetarian and vegan options in line with our policy to reduce meat consumption and currently 30% of our food is now plant-based.
+- Vegan and vegetarian food: we have increased vegetarian and vegan options in line with our policy to reduce meat consumption and currently 30% of our food is plant based.
 This will rise to 40% by 2025 and to 55% by 2030.

-- Alternative proteins: we aim to look at different alternative proteins when creating menus, along with educating our customer base through marketing and promotions throughout the year.
-We will aim to look at increasing this by a minimum of 15% by 2030.
+- Alternative proteins: we include different alternative proteins when creating menus, and aim to look at increasing this by a minimum of 15% by 2030.

-- Plant based milks: we commit to the provision of plant-based alternatives to dairy milk in all outlets, with a focus on those with the lowest carbon impact (i.e. oat milk).
+- Plant based milks: we provide plant-based alternatives to dairy milk in all UWE Bristol outlets, with a focus on those with the lowest carbon impact (i.e. oat milk).

 - 100% organic milk: all our fresh milk is organic, supplied by a local dairy farm based in Tewkesbury which uses dairy farms within a 30 mile radius of their site.